Evolve a population of stars

 3. Plot the output of each evolution in one chart.

-Set up your MESA environment
+Set up MESA environment

 First, import Camber and the libraries to do calculation and visualization: